Reviews from

 This might actually be my favorite game of all time, definitely my favorite RPG.
 It's just some comforting to play.

-The Grandfather of all RPGs is back baby!
-Akira Toriyama's (RIP to the GOAT) second claim to fame in game form is still fantastic to this day.
+The Grandfather of everything RPG is back baby!
+Akira Toriyama's (RIP to the GOAT) second claim to fame in video game form is still fantastic to this day.
 The ol' turn-based formula has never let me down to this day and DQ11 shows that it can still kick ass with a critical hit!
-This game is absolutely packed with content up the wazoo!
+Simplicity has never felt so good!
+The supreme form of the 11th release is absolutely packed with content up the wazoo!
+All of the playable cast members have some fantastic lines and moments, with Erik, Sylvando, and Jade being my favorites.
+And it is nice to hear the soundtrack in its orchestral form, a welcome change from the original.
 Both this and 8 are amongst the most fantastic and charming RPG titles to this day!

 This review contains spoilers